jgeorgex/CV/README.md

 ## Interests

-Travel - I love experiencing anything different from my usual surroundings, from a walk in the New Forest to a few days in Las Vegas.
+:airplane: Travel - I love experiencing anything different from my usual surroundings, from a walk in the New Forest to a few days in Las Vegas.
 While experiencing all parts of different cultures is great, I particularly enjoy trying new food.

-Football - I love to put my optimistic nature to the test as a life long Arsenal fan.
+:soccer: Football - I love to put my optimistic nature to the test as a life long Arsenal fan.

-I mentor two Makers Academy students.
+:mortar_board: I mentor two Makers Academy students.